Sayajirao Gaekwad III: Cultural and material interests

 Gaekwad in Chicago, United States in 1906.

 The Maharaja was a noted patron of the arts.
 During his reign, Baroda became a hub for artists and scholars.
 The celebrated painter, Raja Ravi Varma, was among those who spent substantial periods of time at his court.

 Science

 Sayajirao commissioned and paid for research and its publication by James Hornell on Marine Biology, which to this day remains a key source of information.

 Jewellery

-Sayajirao had a splendid collection of jewels and jewellery.
+Sayajirao had a notable collection of jewels and jewellery.
 This included the 128.48 carat, 25.696g "Star of the South" diamond, the "Akbar Shah" diamond and the "Princess Eugenie" diamond.

 Classical music

 Sayajirao was also a patron of Indian classical music.
 Ustad Moula Bux founded the Academy of Indian Music (Gayan Shala) under his patronage in 1886.
 This Academy later became the Music College and is now the Faculty of Performing Arts of the Maharaja Sayajirao University of Vadodara.
 Apart from Ustad Moula Bux, Sayajirao's court boasted great artistes like Abdul Karim Khan, Inayat Khan and Ustad Faiyaz Khan.
 In 1916, the first All India Music Conference was held in Baroda.